sverros/Correlation/README.md

 basemap, for plotting http://matplotlib.org/basemap/

-This implementation was written using Anaconda
+This implementation was written using Anaconda and uses ipython notebook